Dayana-N/openai-chatbot/README.md

 A token is not a character, a word, or a syllable.
 A token is a chunk of text with no specific length.
 On average, according to OpenAI, it is around 4 characters.
 You can use the [OpenAI tokenizer](https://platform.openai.com/tokenizer) below to play around with text and check how many tokens a chunk of text is.
 If you remember back when we looked at the completion response, we saw that there are prompt tokens, completion tokens, and total tokens.
 It is important to note that the total amount of tokens is what your account will be charged with.

 Let's say you are worried about the number of tokens that it may take for the reply, you can set the maximum number of tokens per response.
 However, if set too low it may cut off the response halfway, which can produce an unsatisfying result.
 If you do use it make sure to set it to a safe length or you can add additional instructions in the system object in the messages array to limit the output.

-Let's limit the response to 5 tokens.
+Let's limit the response to 5 tokens by setting the  `max_tokens` to 5.

 ```
 async function main() {